Taurids

 The Taurids are an annual meteor shower, associated with the comet Encke.
 The Taurids are actually two separate showers, with a Southern and a Northern component.
 The Southern Taurids originated from Comet Encke, while the Northern Taurids originated from the asteroid 2004 TG10, possibly a large fragment of Encke due to its similar orbital parameters.
 They are named after their radiant point in the constellation Taurus, where they are seen to come from in the sky.
 Because of their occurrence in late October and early November, they are also called Halloween fireballs.
+Since 2P/Encke is such a short period comet, the meteors have the slowest impact speed of the annual well-known meteor showers.